myrne/faithful/README.md

 * `parallel`
 * `applyToEach` (works similar to Async's `applyEach`)

-Since a promises cannot be fulfilled with multiple values, and regular chaining is already well taken care of by chaining `.then` calls, there is no equivalent to `async.waterfall`.
+Since a promise cannot be fulfilled with multiple values, and regular chaining is already well taken care of by chaining `.then` calls, there is no equivalent to `async.waterfall`.
 If you have a need for using multiple results from past functions inside a new function, I suggest to take a look at [Memoblock](https://github.com/meryn/memoblock).

 ### Utility functions